nathan-judges/dukestreet/PRD.md

 Color Stops: ["#3971F9", "#D974FB", "#F84F07"]

-Blend: 0.25 (reduced for more subtlety)
+Blend: 0.4 (increased for more visibility)

-Amplitude: 0.3 (reduced for gentler waves)
+Amplitude: 0.5 (increased for more vibrant effect)

-Speed: 0.12 (slightly slower for more elegant movement)
+Speed: 0.15 (slightly faster for more dynamic movement)

 Fractal Noise Iterations: 4 (increased for more detail)